-Joe Godwin is Director BBC Academy and of the BBC in the Midlands
+Joe Godwin is Director, BBC Midlands and BBC Academy.

-Appointed Director of BBC Birmingham in December 2014, he has been responsible for pan-Birmingham BBC initiatives, developing external partnerships, representing the BBC in the region and the overall leadership of the three BBC sites in the city.
+Appointed Director of BBC Birmingham in December 2014, Joe was given responsibility for pan-Birmingham BBC initiatives, developing external partnerships, representing the BBC in the region and the overall leadership of the BBC sites in the city.
 In June 2016 his remit was extended across the whole of the Midlands.

-Joe has overseen an increased investment into BBC Birmingham over the past year, establishing it as the BBC’s new centre of excellence for skills, recruitment and talent development for the whole UK and moving 300 jobs to The Mailbox.
+Joe has led an increased investment into BBC Birmingham over the past three years, establishing it as the BBC’s new centre of excellence for skills, recruitment and talent development and moving 300 jobs to The Mailbox.
 In 2018, BBC Birmingham will also become BBC Three’s second home.

-From 2000 to 2005, Joe was at Nickelodeon UK, holding a number of posts including Head of Original Production and VP Interactive Director.
+From 2000-05, Joe was at Nickelodeon UK, holding a number of posts including Head of Original Production and VP Interactive Director.

-Joe started his BBC career at BBC Southampton in 1986 following his graduation from Manchester University.
+Joe started his career in BBC English Regions at BBC Southampton in 1986 following his graduation from Manchester University.

 Joe is a Trustee of the City of Birmingham Symphony Orchestra, and a member of the Advisory Panel on Children's Viewing of the British Board of Film Classification.

 Salary and total remuneration